johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 * First Bob needs to make a public/private keypair:
   * [Here is a video which shows how it's done.](https://youtu.be/ZraIkHqpxzU?t=7m4s)
-  * At the command line enter the following command:
+  * At the command line Bob enters the following command:
+  * Execute the command for Bob on your device.
   * `gpg --gen-key`
   * You will be prompted for the type of key you want.
   * Select: (1) RSA and RSA (Default)
   *
-  * Next you will be prompted to select the length of the keys.
+  * Next Bob will be prompted to select the length of the keys.
   * The larger the key size, the harder the encryption is to crack assuming you have a strong password.
   * Unfortunately, larger keysizes take longer to generate and to use.
   * The default (2048) is a good compromise.
   * Select the default to continue.
   *
-  * Next you will be prompted for the amount of time before the key expires.
+  * Next Bob will be prompted for the amount of time before the key expires.
   * Select the default (0) to continue.
-  * By selecting **0** you specify that the key will never expire.
+  * By selecting **0** you specify that Bob's key will never expire.
   * You will be asked to confirm your selection:
   * Press **y** for yes and then press the enter button.
   *
-  * Next you will be asked for **Your Name**, an **Email Address**, and a **Comment**.
+  * Next you will be asked for **Bob's Name**, an **Bob's Email Address**, and a **Comment**.
-  * These will be used to make a unique identifyer for your key.
+  * These will be used to make a unique identifyer for Bob's key.
+  * You could use your name and email address if you would like to play the part of the person who receives the secret.
   * Follow the prompts.
   * Don't worry if you get a message stating that the GPG agent is not available.
 It doesn't matter.
   *
-  * Next you will be prompted for the password you want to use when accessing your private key.
+  * Next you will be prompted for the password you want to use when accessing Bob's private key.
   * Make it a good one, or what's the point of doing all this.
   * Make it at least 10 completely random characters using upper and lower case letters, numbers, and special characters.
   * After you enter your password, you will be prompted to enter it again to be sure that you typed it correctly.
   *
-  * Then the pi will start doing the work of creating your public/private key pair.
+  * Then the pi will start doing the work of creating Bob's public/private key pair.
   * The pi will ask you to move your mouse and type randomly on your keyboard to provide a source of randomness for the key generation process.
   * It took about 5 minutes for my pi 2 to generate the key pairs.
 Be patient as you provide random input.